 I'm soon to complete my second novel, which is inspired by Emily Brontë's masterpiece, Wuthering Heights.
-With the working title Cara, my novel is set in the present day in the Lake District – my other great source of inspiration – and is intended almost as a modern 'translation' of Wuthering Heights, closely following the storyline and characters (renamed) of the original but relocating the setting from Yorkshire (I know!
+The novel is set in the present day in the Lake District – my other great source of inspiration – and is intended almost as a modern 'translation' of Wuthering Heights, closely following the storyline and characters (renamed) of the original but relocating the setting from Yorkshire (I know!
 Sacrilege!).
-As with many people, Wuthering Heights has always haunted and fascinated me, and with Cara I'm attempting to recreate it, for myself and for the modern reader.
-I plan to publish Cara in late 2018-early 2019.
+As with many people, Wuthering Heights has always haunted and fascinated me, and with my novel I'm attempting to recreate it, for myself and for the modern reader.
+I plan to publish the novel in 2019.

 When writing your book, suspend disbelief that you will ever finish it.
 The hardest thing on a day-to-day basis can be sustaining the conviction that you will get to the end, not only of the first draft, but of all of them.